cerebris/peeps/README.md

-# Peeps - A demo app for JSONAPI-Resources
+# Peeps: A demo of JSONAPI-Resources

-This basic app is what you will get if you follow the directions below (in theory).
-This app is a very basic contact management system implemented as an API that follows the JSON API spec.
-Other apps will be written to demonstrate writing a consumer for this API.
-This main one will be an Ember-Orbit UI.
+Peeps is a very basic contact management system implemented as an API that follows the JSON API spec.

+Other apps will soon be written to demonstrate writing a consumer for this API.

+The instructions below were used to create this app.

 ## Initial Steps to create this app